Liwa Fatemiyoun: Training, experience, combat roles, and equipment

-Though some Afghan sub-commanders of Liwa Fatemiyoun are veterans of several wars, including the Iran–Iraq War (1980-1988), Soviet-Afghan War (1979-1989), First Afghan Civil War (1989–1992), Second Afghan Civil War (1992-1996), Third Afghan Civil War (1996–2001), and even the War in Afghanistan (2001–2021), new recruits of the unit generally lack combat experience.
+Though some sub-commanders of Liwa Fatemiyoun are veterans of several wars, including the Iran–Iraq War (1980-1988), Soviet-Afghan War (1979-1989), First Afghan Civil War (1989–1992), Second Afghan Civil War (1992-1996), Third Afghan Civil War (1996–2001), and even the War in Afghanistan (2001–2021), new recruits of the unit generally lack combat experience.
 The recruits are given just a few weeks of training, armed, and flown to Syria via the Iran–Iraq–Syria air bridge.
 These soldiers are used as shock troopers, spearheading numerous important pro-government offensives alongside Iranian, Iraqi, Pakistani, and Hezbollah troops.

 Some have more specialized training (reconnaissance, snipers) which is allegedly delivered by Hezbollah instructors.
-Most of them operate as light infantry, although some receive more thorough training and can work as tank crews.
-Liwa Fatemiyoun has been reported to use tanks and vehicles such as the T-72M1, T-72AV, T-62M, MT-LB armored vehicles (including ones with modified with a ZU-23 cannon), the Iranian Safir light vehicles with a 106 mm recoilless gun or Type 63 MRL, numerous technicals, and even T-90 tanks.
+Most of them operate as light infantry.

 Parts of Liwa Fatemiyoun have been trained by the Russian Armed Forces and Wagner Group.
 As the unit is often used in those war zones where the most intense fighting takes place due to its sometimes inadequate training, observers believe that Liwa Fatemiyoun fighters often act as "cannon fodder" used in Human wave attacks.
 By 2020, analysts such as Philip Symth argued that the "cannon fodder" troops of the unit had been mostly weeded out, leaving only a hardened core of fighters.

+Armoured vehicles

+Some fighters receive more thorough training and can work as tank crews.
+Liwa Fatemiyoun has been reported to use tanks and vehicles such as the T-72M1, T-72AV, T-62M, MT-LB armored vehicles (including ones with modified with a ZU-23 cannon), the Iranian Safir light vehicles with a 106 mm recoilless gun or Type 63 MRL, numerous technicals, and even T-90 tanks, which raised suspicion on the involvement of Russia and the Wagner Group in the training of, and supplying weapons to Fatemiyoun fighters.

+Post-service life

+Afghan fighters were often repatriated to Iran by Iranian C-130s.